matteo14c/HaploCoV/README.md

 \<genomicposition\>_\<ref\>|\<alt\>  <br>
 i.e. 1_A|T indicates a A to T substitution in position 1 of the reference genome.<br>

-A valid example of an HaploCoV-formatted file, including all the sequences available in INSDC databases up to 2022-07-20 is available at the following link: [HaploCoVFormatted.txt](http://159.149.160.88/HaploCoVFormatted.txt.gz) in the form of a with `gzip` compressed file.
+A valid example of an HaploCoV-formatted file, including all the sequences available in INSDC databases up to 2022-07-20 is available at the following link: [HaploCoVFormatted.txt](http://159.149.160.88/HaploCoVFormatted.txt.gz) in the form of a `gzip` compressed file.
 When de-compressed the file should be around 2.9G in size.

 ## #1.1 GISAID data: addToTable.pl